Joshua-z-Luo/276-2D-Game-Unit-Testing-/README.md

 HOW TO BUILD
 ------------

 Ensure that you have at least JDK 18 to build the game.
+Note: This game was built in IntelliJ.

 HOW TO RUN
 ------------

 Press the run button in your IDE and the game will start.
 When the starting screen shows up, you can press W and S to traverse the menu and then press Enter when you are ready for your selection.
 Additional instructions are shown on the menu screen as well.
+After selecting Play Game, the game will start running and you should be able to move the character around.

 HOW TO TEST
 -------------

 Press the run buttons on the tests you would like to run to ensure everything is correct and running as expected.
+Alternatively, there is a All Test run configuration that will run all tests at once.

 MAINTAINERS